 In 2002 after much work and efforts on the part of many department members and other community individuals, the department became ISO certified as class 6.
 This resulted in better insurance rates for the county.
 In 2005/2006 the individual departments of Leatherwood-Brownfield-Shortcreek (LBS) and Indian Mound merged together with SCVFS bringing all departments within the county under the direction of SCVFS.
 This allowed most all communities within certain mileage of the fire halls to benefit from the lower insurance ratings.

 In 2006 Chief Joiner was elected County Mayor, also having served in that capacity from 1990 to 1998, Chief Officers changed once more bringing Asst.
 Chief Jeff Milton in as Fire Chief and former Chief Joiner being asked to remain as Asst.
 Chief.
 EMA director Clint Mathis was also named Chief of Training.

 SCVFS has never owned or could afford a new fire truck during its 22 years of service.
 However, with the award of a 2007 FEMA grant a new truck is on order.
 This will be the first ever brand new truck for the Dept. This new state of the art rig should arrive in mid 2008.

-Things have changed over the years, its harder to recruit and keep volunteers, funding is always an issue, (if not for used fire trucks and other depts. needing them SCVFS would have hurt drastically, financially).SCVFS has probably had and used more different used fire trucks in its 20 years service than any Dept. our size during the 20 year time frame...some stations, mainly Station 1 at Big Rock saw a change in their front line pumper as often as 4-5 times per year.
-One good point, the firefighters were well trained on all types of apparatus, and got a "new used truck", very often, as the trucks changed often.
+Things have changed over the years, its harder to recruit and keep volunteers, funding is always an issue, (if not for used fire trucks and other departments needing them SCVFS would have hurt drastically, financially).SCVFS has probably had and used more different used fire trucks in its 20 years service than any department our size during the 20 year time frame...some stations, mainly Station 1 at Big Rock saw a change in their front line pumper as often as 4-5 times per year.
+One good point, the firefighters were well trained on all types of apparatus, and got a "new used truck" as the trucks changed often.